arcas59/super-asteroids-super-spacewar/en/ch6.md

   awake() {
     // Set Alien.alive flag to true
     Alien.alive = true;
-    // Get a random size from Alien.sizes this.size = Sup.Math.Random.sample(Alien.sizes);
+    // Get a random index for alien ship size and amplitude let randomShip: number = Sup.Math.Random.integer(0, 2);
+    // Get the default size related to the random index this.size = Alien.sizes[randomShip];
+    // Get the default amplitude related to the random index this.amplitude = Alien.amplitude[randomShip];
     // Set the size to the actor
     this.actor.setLocalScale(this.size);
     // Set the value of Alien.startLife to the current Alien.lifes